Homotopy categories of unbounded complexes of projective modules

 Therefore we have $\Ext _R^1 (M, \omega)=0$ by the local duality theorem.
 It however means that a short exact sequence $\xymatrix{0 \ar[r]& \omega \ar[r]& P_0 \ar[r]& M \ar[r]& 0}$ splits, and $\omega$ is a direct summand of the projective module $P_0$, and it is projective. \end{proof}

+{ \begin{remark} In Theorem \ref{tachikawa} the canonical module has finite Gorenstein dimension, and existence of a finitely generated module of finite injective dimension and finite Gorenstein dimension implies that the ring is Gorenstein.
+This was announced in \cite[4.1]{F}; it was proved in \cite[3.2]{Ho} and can also be deduced from earlier results \cite[3.3.5]{C2} and \cite[8.3]{C3}. \end{remark} }

 \begin{theorem}[Corollary \ref{5}] Assume that the ring $R$ is a generically Gorenstein ring.
-Let $X$ be a complex of finitely generated projective modules.
-If the both of $H(X)$ and $H(X^*)$ are bounded above, i.e. $X, X^* \in D ^- (R)$, then we have the isomorphism in the derived category:
+Let $X$ be a complex of finitely generated projective modules. { \begin{enumerate} \item If $H(X)$ is bounded above, i.e. $X \in D ^- (R)$, then there is an isomorphism $X^* \cong \RHom _R(X, R)$ in the derived category $D(R)$ \item If $H(X)$ and $H(X^*)$ are bounded above, i.e. $X, X^* \in D ^- (R)$, then we have the isomorphism in the derived category: